On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: From Policy Gradient to Actor-Critic

 Hence, by adding and subtracting the true estimate of the parametrized $Q$ function to \eqref{equ:estimate_xi}, we arrive at the fact the policy search direction admits the following decomposition:

-The second term in is the unbiased estimate of the gradient $\nabla J(x)$, whereas the first defines the difference of the critic parameter at iteration $k$ with the true estimate $\xi_*$.
+The second term is the unbiased estimate of the gradient $\nabla J(\theta)$, whereas the first defines the difference of the critic parameter at iteration $k$ with the true estimate $\xi_*$.
 For linear parameterizations of the $Q$ function, policy evaluation methods establish convergence in mean of the bias

 where $g(k)$ is some decreasing function.
-We address cases where the critic bias decays at rate $k^{-b}$ for $b\in (0,1]$, due to the fact that several state of the art works on policy evaluation may be mapped to the form \eqref{equ:critic_bound} for this specification \cite{wang2017stochastic,dalal2017finite}.
-We formalize this with the following assumption. \begin{assumption} The expected error of the critic parameter is bounded by $O(k^{-b})$ for some $b\in (0,1]$, i.e., there exists constant $L_1 > 0$ such that
+We address cases where the critic bias decays at rate $k^{-b}$ for $b\in (0,1]$, due to the fact that several state of the art works on policy evaluation may be mapped to the form \eqref{equ:critic_bound} for this specification \citep{wang2017stochastic,dalal2018finite}.
+We formalize this with the following proposition. \begin{proposition} Given some $b \in (0,1]$, there exists a constant $L_1 > 0$ such that

-\end{assumption} Recently, alternate rates have been established as $O(\log k / k)$; however, they concede that $O(1/k)$ rates may be possible \cite{bhandari2018finite,zou2019finite}.
-Thus, we subsume recent sample complexity characterizations of policy evaluation as \eqref{equ:critic_bound} in Assumption \ref{as:critic_bound}.
+This implies the expected error of the critic parameter is bounded by $O(k^{-b})$. \end{proposition} Recently, alternate rates have been established as $O(\log k / k)$; however, they concede that $O(1/k)$ rates may be possible \citep{bhandari2018finite,zou2019finite}.
+Thus, we subsume recent sample complexity characterizations of policy evaluation as is described in Proposition \ref{prop:critic_bound}.
+Proposition \ref{prop:critic_bound} is an intrinsic property of many policy evaluation schemes, and thus permits one to substitute the standard subsampling rates of a Monte Carlo-based estimator for the Q function (as in REINFORCE \citep{sutton2000policy}) with one that is estimated online using, e.g., temporal difference learning.
+Hence its role is critical in relating the bias of using critic estimators rather than unbiased gradient estimates to the number of critic steps.

-As such, \eqref{equ:estimate_star} is nearly a valid ascent direction: it is approximately an unbiased estimate of the gradient $\nabla J(\theta)$ since the first term becomes negligible as the number of critic estimation steps increases.
-Based upon this observation, we propose the following variant of actor-critic method \cite{konda1999actor}: run a critic estimator (policy evaluator) for $T_C(k)$ steps, whose output is critic parameters $\xi_{T_C(k)}$.
-We denote the critic estimator by $\textbf{Critic:}\mathbb{N} \to \mathbb{R}^p$ which returns the parameter $\xi_{T_C(k)} \in \mathbb{R}^p$ after $T_C(k) \in \mathbb{N}$ iterations.
-Then, simulate a trajectory of length $T_k$, where $T_k$ is geometrically distributed with parameter $1-\gamma$, and update the actor (policy) parameters $\theta$ as:
+More specifically, \eqref{equ:estimate_star} is nearly a valid ascent direction: it is approximately an unbiased estimate of the gradient $\nabla J(\theta)$ since the first term becomes negligible as the number of critic estimation steps increases.
+Based upon this observation, we propose the following full trajectory variant of actor-critic method \citep{konda1999actor}: run a critic estimator (policy evaluator) for $T_C(k)$ steps, whose output is critic parameters $\xi_{k}$.
+We denote the critic estimator by $\textbf{Critic:}\mathbb{N} \to \mathbb{R}^p$ which returns the parameter $\xi_{k} \in \mathbb{R}^p$ after $T_C(k) \in \mathbb{N}$ iterations.
+Then, simulate a trajectory of length $H(k)$, and update the actor (policy) parameters $\theta$ as:

-We summarize the aforementioned procedure, which is agnostic to particular choice of critic estimator, as Algorithm \ref{alg:AC_generic}.